Noel-Xmax/Week-3-IP/README.md

 * Javascript
 * Jquerry
 ## Support and contact details
-Please in case of technical hckups do not hesitate to reach me on xmaxnoel@gmail.com.
+Please in case of technical hickups do not hesitate to reach me on xmaxnoel@gmail.com.

 ### License
 MIT License